Chris-FSU/Trade.War/README.md

 # Question
 Do countries which export similar goods to the same customers fight more?

+Do countries which import similar goods fight more?

 Chatagnier and Kavakli 2017 show that countries which export similar goods fight more.
 They did not account for competition over specific customers.
 They also did not examine import competition.

 I further intend to examine the trade portfolios of belligerents, victims, and non-warring state-years for a descriptive analysis.
 This atheoretical approach might indicate which markets are more worth fighting for.